Diet and prostate cancer

 If you would like to replicate the MEAL study on your own, foods to eat include:

-- Two servings daily of cruciferous vegetables.
+- 2 servings daily of cruciferous vegetables.
 Vegetables in this group include broccoli, bok choy, Brussel sprouts, horseradish, cauliflower, kale, and turnips.
 These vegetables are high in isothiocyanates, which may help protect against cancer.